 I first met my faculty supervisor in person through my J-term class in Abu Dhabi, heuristics.
 Since then, we have talked on multiple occasions about many different topics.
 I met him again in Abu Dhabi last J-term and that was when we started to develop the research project.

-When I met him last J-term in Abu Dhabi, I share with him my interests in engaging in research with him over the summer.
-We then discussed my backgrounds, my interests to find a commonality that I can work on, one of them was mobile technology, an academic interests that I developed from my Introduction to Public Policy class as mentioned above.
-Professor Dennis then introduces to me the pressure on the Federal Communications Commission to release millimeter-wave spectrum.
-To ensure this is something I want to dedicate my summer to, I conducted my own research into the fields by reading online newspapers and research articles before formally asking him to accept me as an undergraduate research assistant and sending in this application.
+When I met him last J-term in Abu Dhabi, I shared with him my interests in engaging in research with him over the summer.
+We then discussed my backgrounds, my interests to find a topic that I can work on, one of them was mobile technology, an academic interests that I developed from my Introduction to Public Policy class as mentioned above.
+Professor Dennis then introduced to me the proposals to the Federal Communications Commission to release millimeter-wave spectra.
+To ensure this is something I want to dedicate my summer to, I conducted my own research into the field by reading online newspapers and research articles before formally asking him to accept me as an undergraduate research assistant and sending in this application.

 I will work each day in the lab under the professor’s supervision.
 Thus I can meet him everyday.
 But I plan to schedule two formal meetings per week to update him on the progress of the research and solicit his advice.
+One of the outcomes of the project will be an “intelligent document” which a human reader can read in its entirely or in which the reader can choose a particular path based on his/her interests.
+Thus, another outcome of this work will be technically useful software.